bytebang/moodle-mod_activitymap/README.md

 The activitymap should only display the content of the current section.

-The plugin creates 3 types of nodes:
+The plugin creates multiple types of nodes:

 Activity nodes
 : The box nodes {`A`, `B`, `C`, `D`, `E`, `F`, `G`} are derived from the activities.
-These nodes are only rendered if they are visible for the students, and the description is only rendered if the description should be displayed on the course page.
+These nodes are basically nodes with any type of activity completion.
+The description is only rendered if the description should be displayed on the course page.
 The node `A` and the node `E` do not have any incoming dependencies (edges) and can be taken at any time.

 Condition nodes
 : These are the round nodes in the graph.
 If all conditions have to be met then a `&` node will be generated, if one condition is enough then a `>=1` node is generated.
 For example: Activity `D` can be taken if either `C` OR `D` is marked as completed.
 And the activity `F` can be taken if `D` AND `X` are marked as completed.